Resurrecting Hassan

 Resurrecting Hassan (La résurrection d’Hassan) is a Canadian documentary film, directed by Carlo Guillermo Proto and released in 2016.
 The documentary centres on the Hartings, a family of blind musicians in Montreal who supported themselves by busking in the Guy-Concordia station of the Montreal Metro.

 The film premiered at the Montreal International Documentary Festival in November 2016.

 Awards

 The film was screened at the 2017 Hot Docs Canadian International Documentary Festival, where it won a Special Jury Prize.

 The film received two Canadian Screen Award nominations at the 6th Canadian Screen Awards, for Best Feature Length Documentary and Best Cinematography in a Documentary (Proto).
 It won the Prix Iris for Best Documentary Film at the 20th Quebec Cinema Awards in 2018.

-The film was shortlisted for the Prix collégial du cinéma québécois in 2018.
+Resurrecting Hassan was shortlisted for the Prix collégial du cinéma québécois in 2018.